se4astien/happy-cow-react/README.md

-# HappyCow : Clone of HappyCow with REACT and Axios for API.
+# Clone of HappyCow with REACT and Axios for API.

 React website clone 'HappyCow' with map.
 You can select any restaurants in Paris, view all details.